numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

 - ``--cpu-baseline``: minimal set of required optimizations.
-Default value is ``min`` which provides the minimum CPU features that can safely run on a wide range of platform within the processor family.
+Default value is ``min`` which provides the minimum CPU features that can safely run on a wide range of platforms within the processor family.

 - ``--cpu-dispatch``: dispatched set of additional optimizations.
   The default value for ``x86`` is ``max -xop -fma4`` which enables all CPU features, except for AMD legacy features.

-The command arguments are available in ``build``, ``build_clib``, ``build_ext``. if ``build_clib`` or ``build_ext`` are not specified by the user, the arguments of ``build`` will be used instead, which also holds the default values.
+The command arguments are available in ``build``, ``build_clib``, and ``build_ext``. if ``build_clib`` or ``build_ext`` are not specified by the user, the arguments of ``build`` will be used instead, which also holds the default values.

-Optimization names can be CPU features or group of features that gather several features or special options perform a series of procedures.
+Optimization names can be CPU features or groups of features that gather several features or special options to perform a series of procedures.

 The following tables show the current supported optimizations sorted from the lowest to the highest interest.